|Contents||Current:||Session Types | C0|

 |Past:||MetaCLF | Certified Interfaces | Twelf | Prospero | Manifest Security | Logosphere | SeLF | Triple | ConCert | Staged Computation | Proof Search | Fox | Types in Programming | Ergo|

-This project aims at understanding message-passing concurrency through session types, which are closely related to linear logic and other substructural logics.
+This project aims at understanding message-passing (and recently also shared memory concurrency) through session types, which are closely related to linear logic and other substructural logics.
 This line of research started with a joint paper Session Types as Intuitionistic Linear Propositions (with Luís Caires, CONCUR 2010).
-Most of my publications 2011-2018 are concerned with some aspect of session types and concurrency.
-Introductory material:
+Most of my publications 2011-2020 are concerned with some aspect of session types and concurrency.
+Some introductory material:

 |Principal Investigators||Frank Pfenning (Carnegie Mellon University)|

 C0 is a small safe subset of the C programming language, augmented with contracts, specifically developed for teaching the course 15-122 Principles of Imperative Computation at Carnegie Mellon University.